Miminimi234/poly/PREDICTIONS_SYSTEM.md

 # 📊 PREDICTIONS SYSTEM DOCUMENTATION

-Complete predictions dashboard for Poly402, showing all agent predictions with filtering, sorting, and detailed analysis.
+Complete predictions dashboard for Polysentience, showing all agent predictions with filtering, sorting, and detailed analysis.

 ---